Parsifal-M/backstage-opa-plugins/plugins/opa-permissions-wrapper/README.md

 ## Key Components

-- `opa-evaluator/createOpaPermissionEvaluator`: A factory function for creating an asynchronous OPA policy evaluation function.
+- `permission-evaluator/opaEvaluator.ts`: Defines a policy evaluation function that checks if a given request should be allowed or denied based on a set of policy rules.
+It uses the OpaClient and configuration provided to evaluate these policies, taking into account the user's identity, and returns a decision accordingly.
 - `opa-client/opaClient.ts`: Provides the OpaClient class for communication with the OPA server.
-- `permission-handler/permissionHandler.ts`: Contains the PermissionsHandler class that integrates the OPA client and policy evaluation within Backstage's permission framework.

 To integrate this OPA wrapper with your Backstage instance, you need to first follow the instructions in the [Backstage Permissions Docs](https://backstage.io/docs/permissions/overview) as it of course relies on the permissions framework to be there and set up.